gramineproject/examples/nodejs/README.md

 # Node.js

-This directory contains a Makefile and template manifest to run Node.js on Graphene.
+This directory contains a Makefile and template manifest to run Node.js on Gramine.
 This example uses Node.js installed on the system instead of compiling from source as some of the other examples do.

 # Quick Start